finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: deckPlayCards and gameStartDecks
 - Game-Play: Support for card back faces
   - Select backs folder in Game Editor Menu
-  - Select back from dropdown in Card Creator Menu
+  - Select back from dropdown in Card Creator Menu and Set Import Menu
-  - Search backs in Card Search/Filter Menu

 ## Sprint - Priority 1
 - Bug-Fix: When adding a card to hand, it duplicates the card at the edge of the board